live-clones/eigen/doc/cmake-guide.md

         git clone https://gitlab.com/libeigen/eigen.git
         ```

 Note that there are multiple ways of using Eigen with CMake.
 This guide provides two of them.
-The first one is a very straightforward and is targeted for people that are new to CMake and Eigen.
+The first one is very straightforward and is targeted for people that are new to CMake and Eigen.
 The second one makes full use of Eigen's native CMake support and is therefore the recommended way.
 However, it is ever so slightly more difficult and requires the installation of Eigen.
 Both guides are written independently, if you want to follow the recommended way from the get go, feel free to do so.
 An explanation of all CMake commands that are used in this guide can be found at the end.

-## A Minimal Example
+## The *Simple* Way

 The following is an easy and straightforward example to get you started with CMake and Eigen.